skydive-project/skydive/contrib/pipelines/secadvisor/README.md

 Stop the secadvisor or stop captures in the GUI to stop the creation of objects in the object store.

-## Setup IBM COS

-Other s3-compatible object stores may be used, such as IBM COS.

-In IBM Cloud, Create an Object Store resource.
-The Lite plan gives limited resources for free.
-In the Object Store, create a bucket to hold the Skydive flow information.
-For simple testing, you can choose Single Site resiliency.
-Look under Bucket Configuration to see the Public endpoint (url) where the bucket is accessed.
-This endpoint information needs to go into the secadvisor.yml "endpoint" field.
-Go to the "Service Credentials" panel and create a new credential.
-Click on "View Credential" to get the details of the credential.
-The apikey needs to go into the secadvisor.yml "api_key" field.
-In the secadvisor.yml file, uncomment the iam_endpoint field and set it to https://iam.cloud.ibm.com/identity/token.

 ## Multiple pipelines

-It is possible to run multiple security-advisor pipelines simultaneously.
-Prepare a separate secadvisor<n>.yml for each set of subnets or whatever configuration you want.
-Then run a separate instance of the security advisor using each of the secadvisor<n>.yml configuration files.
+It is possible to run multiple pipelines simultaneously.
+Prepare a separate <n>.yml for each set of subnets or whatever configuration you want.
+Then run a separate instance of the security advisor (or other pipeline) using each of the <n>.yml configuration files.
 In this way it is possible to perform different filtering for different purposes or tenants.

 ## Trouble-shooting common problems

 If the secadvisor log shows a "connection refused" error, verify that the proper address of the skydive analyzer is specified under "analyzers".

 If the secadvisor log shows a credentials error, verify that the credential fields (<"access_key", "secret_key"> for minio, and <"api_key", "iam_endpoint"> for IBM COS) are properly set in the secadvisor.yml file.

+## How to run tests

+TBD